vault27/Foundation/paloalto.md

 - TAP passively monitor traffic flows across a network by using a switch port analyzer (SPAN) or mirror port
 - HA
 - Aggregate interfaces - IEEE 802.1AX link aggregation - harwdware media can be mixed - interface type must be the same - 8 groups, some models - 16, 8 interfaces un each group - naming: ae.1-8
+- Decrypt Mirror - routing of copied decrypted traffic through an external interface to another system, such as a data loss prevention (DLP) service

 **Logical interfaces rypes**

 - Subinterfaces: Layer 3, Layer 2, and Virtual Wire - using 802.1Q
     - Virtual Wire Subinterfaces using VLAN tags only: You assign 2 physical interfaces to one virtual wire, on each interface you create sub interface with particular VLAN-ID.
-The same VLAN tag must not be defined on the parent virtual wire interface and the subinterface.
+The same VLAN tag must not be defined on the parent virtual wire interface and the subinterface
     - Virtual Wire Deployment with Subinterfaces (VLAN Tags and IP Classifiers): First firewall looks on the VLAN tag and matches against proper subinterface, but several subinterfaces may use the same VLAN - 100, then it uses IP classifier: source IP address and this helps him to match proper subinterface.
 For return-path traffic, the firewall compares the destination IP address as defined in the IP classifier on the customer-facing subinterface and selects the appropriate virtual wire to route traffic through the accurate subinterface
 - Tunnel interfaces - virtual interfaces for VPN, should be in the same virtual router as physical - separate VPN zone for them is recomended.
 IP is required only when dynamic routing is used or for tunnel monitoring.
 Policy based VPN requires Proxy ID on both sides.
 - Loopback interfaces - connect to the virtual routers in the firewall, DNS sinkholes, GlobalProtect service interfaces (such as portals and gateways)
-- Decrypt mirror interfaces - routing of copied decrypted traffic through an external interface to another system, such as a data loss prevention (DLP) service
-- VLAN interface
+- VLAN interface - this is L3 interface, connected to a VLAN, like in Cisco
 - SD-WAN - ?

 **VLANs**

+- Each Layer 2 interface defined on the firewall can be associated with a VLAN
+- The same VLAN can be assigned to multiple Layer 2 interfaces but each interface can belong to only one VLAN
+- In VLAN configuration we add L2 interfaces
+- We also add static MAC configuration: which MAC on which interface
+- And we assign VLAN interface - this is like on Cisco, so VLAN has an IP address

 **MAC addresses + speed/duplex**